 Ethiopian Airlines is Ethiopia’s flag carrier and the country’s biggest airline.
 It is considered one of the few profitable African airlines.
 Based in Adis Abbaba, the carrier operates a fleet of almost 130 aircraft.
 Ethiopian Airlines is a StarAlliance member.
 With some 14,000 employees, the airline flies to almost 200 destinations (passenger and cargo).

 Vietnam’s regional carrier, Bamboo Airways, is another Asian carrier among airlines that made a profit in 2020.
 Moreover, the airline improved the results and reported aggregate earnings before taxes in 2020 at more than $17.4 billion — up nearly 34 percent compared to 2019.
 This is because bamboo Airways perfectly restructured its flight network concentrating on the domestic market, new routes to potential destinations, especially niches and leisure routes.
 As a result, the airline increased its financial result and the number of passengers carried by 40%.

 Bamboo Airways is a relatively new Vietnamese leisure carrier.
 The airline commenced operations in 2019.
 Bamboo Airways operates to 29 mostly regional destinations but plans to expand its operations to the United States in the course of 2021.
 The airline operates a diversified fleet of 28 aircraft with additional 13 aircraft on order.

 Any Other Airlines That Made Profit in 2020?

-We are always happy to receive your feedback — especially in case you know about another airline that was able to make a profit in 2020.
-Leave us a comment or get in touch with the author on social media.
+We are always happy to receive your feedback — especially in case you know about another airline that could make a profit in 2020.
+So leave us a comment or get in touch with the author on social media.